Is Redbubble Worth it? Pros and Cons For Artists Explained

 They take care of all the logistics, from printing and shipping to customer service.

-You’re paid at the end of each month.
+You’re paid at the end of each month if you reach the minimum of $20 in sales.

 It has a good organic reach on Google and actively promotes its merchandise (and designers) with Google shopping ads.
 With good keyword research and great designs, it is possible to earn money without marketing yourself further.